See what questions

 Kidney stones is the term commonly used to refer to stones, or calculi, in the urinary system.
 Stones form in the kidneys and may be found anywhere in the urinary system.
 They vary in size.
 Some stones cause great pain while others cause very little.
 The aim of treatment is to remove the stones, prevent infection, and prevent recurrence.
 Both nonsurgical and surgical treatments are used.
 Kidney stones affect men more often than women.
 (Source: excerpt from Your Urinary System and How It Works: NIDDK)

-A kidney stone is a solid piece of material that forms in the kidney out of...
+A kidney stone is a solid piece of material that forms in the kidney out of substances in the...
 (Source: excerpt from What Are Kidney Stones: NIDDK)

-Kidney stones is the term commonly used to refer to stones, or calculi, in...
+Kidney stones is the term commonly used to refer to stones, or calculi, in the...
 (Source: excerpt from Your Urinary System and How It Works: NIDDK)